Logo Loader

 Target Audience

-• Environmental scientists and climate specialists.
+• Geoscientists and hazard specialists.

-• Sustainability and policy officers.
+• NGO leaders and community resilience officers.

 Target Competencies

-• Climate mitigation planning.
+• Disaster mitigation strategies.

 Course Outline